NewHorizonsMC/.github/profile/README.md

 > Take a look at the world through a top-down or isometric view!

+## Gallery

+> Take a gander aat some screenshots from the server, inlduding players' bases and event builds!

 ## About Us

 > Shows our current staff teams and some quick introductions.